 You can select the number of decimals to display using the decimal options.

-- Icons that display an arrow at the bottom, allow expanding.
+- Icons that display an arrow at the bottom, can be expanded.

 - Up to four decimal places can be selected for values that have this option.